Network resilience: Failures in critical infrastructure (CI) systems

 \subsubsection{Evaluation}

-For critical infrastructure, the first step is to evaluate the system resilience.
-The earlier work to evaluate a system's resilience was done by the earthquake community, for whom the ``resilience'' means to measure the system performance under the earthquake and extreme weather.
-The loss of system performance (single CI or comprehensive urban systems) in the scenario of the earthquake is compared to the benchmark with the consideration of robustness and rapidity \cite{bruneau2003framework}, as shown in Fig. \ref{figure2}.
+For a critical infrastructure, the first step is to evaluate the system's resilience.
+Earlier work on evaluating a system's resilience was performed by the earthquake community, for whom ``resilience'' means measuring how the system performs when earthquakes and extreme weather occur.
+Loss of system performance (the performance of a single CI or that of comprehensive urban systems) in the scenario of an earthquake is compared to the benchmark with consideration of robustness and rapidity \cite{bruneau2003framework}, as shown in Fig. \ref{figure2}.
 The loss of resilience can be defined as

 \begin{quote} $RL$: resilience loss, \\ $Q(t)$: service quality of the community (limited to the range from 0\% to 100\%). \end{quote}